-COP 4710: Database Systems (DDBMS)
+COP 4710: Database Systems (DDBMS) Page 4 Mark Llewellyn ©

-- An average of 1% slowdown per additional CPU limits the maximum speedup to a factor of 37. - Adding additional CPUs actually slows down the system. - A system with 1000 CPUs is only 4% as effective as a single CPU. - These observations motivated the development of the shared-nothing architecture for large parallel database systems.
+- The basic problem with the shared-memory and shared-disk architectures is interference. - As more CPUs are added, existing CPUs are slowed down because of the increased contention for memory accesses and network bandwidth. - It has been shown that: - An average of 1% slowdown per additional CPU limits the maximum speedup to a factor of 37. - Adding additional CPUs actually slows down the system. - A system with 1000 CPUs is only 4% as effective as a single CPU. - These observations motivated the development of the shared-nothing architecture for large parallel database systems.